Remillard/VHDL-Mode/README.md

 ## Key Mappings

 As mentioned, the goal here was to be familiar with Emacs vhdl-mode users.
 However I am well aware that I'm also in a Windows environment, and the commonly used `C-c` prefix for code mode commands in Emacs will conflict with the standard Windows copy command.
 Sublime Text 3 seems to use `M-k` as an extension keymap and this seemed a suitable replacement (in the Windows environment the `Meta` key is `Alt`).
-I did a review of the default key mappings for ST3 and I don't believe I'm stepping on any toes here.
+The key mappings are also context selected, so should not trigger on anything that is not a `source.vhdl` file.

 Another note, these are sequence keystrokes.
 For example to copy a port interface from an entity, move the point into the structure (anywhere should be fine) and hit `Alt-k` then `p` then `w`.
 These should not be chorded.